-You need some entertainment for the plane and I recommend a good book- cough cough, Backpacks To Beer Taps!
-Get a hard copy off Amazon and leave it in a Hostel once you buy the eBook copy.
+You need some entertainment for the plane, a hard copy book and leave it in a Hostel when you finish it.
 The reason why I say buy a hard copy is the fact that when I got on my flight to Oz they said no phones allowed (plus if you buy both copies I make more money).
 As well as entertainment in your bag it might be a good idea to have a change of clothes, as the long flights and maybe a long wait in between flights might mean you start to pong.
 You can, therefore, change clothes before you change flights which is a good idea and you will be much more comfortable.

 Double check everything has been packed in your bag and everything is clean, as now your mum isn’t doing your washing and to be fair washing machines may cost you time and money as well as hunting for them if you’re not in a Hostel.